Edited January 2021

 No matter where you are in the lifecycle of your business, if your office is small, don’t sacrifice good design.
-Whether your budget is small or mighty, a tiny workspace should still feel spacious and inviting—and it can if you follow some basic design principles.
+Whether your budget is modest or mighty, a tiny workspace should feel spacious and inviting, and it can if you follow some basic design principles.

 Finding the right small office design for your company takes strategy and planning from your entire team.
-Here are 5 design ideas to make your small office seem spacious.
+Here are 5 ideas to make your small office seem large.

 1. Think Minimal

 The simplest thing to do when designing for a small office is to take a note from the minimalism movement.
 Minimalism is all about living with less—so why not work with less?
 Discard the clutter, make sure items have a purpose, and give yourself a spot to add something special later.

 Your new office design mantra?
 Less is more.

 2. Find Creative Cubicles

 Each employee needs their own desk, of course, but in a small office, creating desk “neighborhoods” is a great way to add space to any room.
 Think about potentially grouping all your employees’ desks together in one area.
 Not only will this free up space for other important office needs, but it also inspires collaboration and camaraderie between staff members.